eoabdulhalim/PowerCo-Customer-Churn-Prediction/README.md

-# PowerCo-Customer-Churn-Prediction

-Here's a professional README for your project repository:

----

-# Customer Churn Prediction: EDA & Random Forest Model
+# PowerCo Customer Churn Prediction: EDA & Random Forest Model

 ## Overview

-This project focuses on predicting customer churn for a PowerCo company using machine learning techniques.
+This project is a part of **The Forage Job Simulation offered by BCG X Company**, It focuses on predicting customer churn for BCG's Client PowerCo company using machine learning.
 It involves an **Exploratory Data Analysis (EDA)** to understand the data and uncover patterns, followed by the development of a **Random Forest model** to predict customer churn.
-The project also includes a **full deployment pipeline** using **Streamlit** for building an interactive web application that showcases the model's predictions.
+I added an extra feature a **full deployment pipeline** using **Streamlit** for building an interactive web application that showcases the model's predictions.

-## Project Structure
+## Repository Structure

-The repository is organized into the following files:
+The repository is organized as follows:
+├── eda_notebook.ipynb            # Jupyter notebook for Exploratory Data Analysis
+├── model_training_notebook.ipynb  # Jupyter notebook for training the Random Forest model ├── model_production.py           # Python script for model training, evaluation, and prediction pipeline ├── app.py                        # Streamlit app for model deployment ├── requirements.txt              # List of dependencies required to run the project └── README.md                     # Project README file (this file)

-1. **`eda_notebook.ipynb`**
+1. **`BCGX_Data Science_EDA_notebook.ipynb`**
    This Jupyter notebook includes the full **Exploratory Data Analysis (EDA)**.
 It focuses on data cleaning, visualization, and feature engineering, allowing insights into the customer churn dataset.

 2. **`model_training_notebook.ipynb`**
    This notebook contains the code for building the **Random Forest model** for predicting customer churn.
 The notebook covers the steps of model training, hyperparameter tuning, and model evaluation using metrics such as accuracy, precision, recall, and F1-score.
+   I used **MLFlow** for version control and experiment tracking to select the best model.

 3. **`model_production.py`**
-   This Python script contains all the essential functions for model training, evaluation, and prediction.
-It also includes the complete **model pipeline** that integrates preprocessing, model training, and generating predictions for unseen data.
+   This Python script contains all the essential functions for data preprocessing, feature engineering, and prediction.
+It also includes the complete **model pipeline** that integrates preprocessing, feature engineering, and generating predictions for unseen data.

 4. **`app.py`**
    This script is used for **deployment with Streamlit**, providing a simple web interface for users to input data and receive churn predictions in real time.
 It showcases how the trained model can be deployed for production use.